-A classic mid-Victorian East End corner pub, with Gothic revival windows at first-floor level and lofty ceilings.
-A long bar serves ale and cider from that venerable East End brewer, Truman’s.
-Neighbourhood suppliers are important to The Empress, with meats and fish from Victoria Park suppliers Ginger Pig and Jonathan Norris respectively, and coffee from Climpson & Sons.
-Head chef Elliott Lidstone’s great value bar snacks include whitebait and spicy aïoli; puffed pork skin and fennel salt; and cecina.
-Among the thoughtful mains are dishes such as smoked eel, blood orange, radicchio and hazelnuts; hake with black lentils, cauliflower purée and smoked almonds; or braised goat, harissa, sumac and yogurt.
-The short list of sweet things may include vanilla pannacotta, rhubarb and almonds.
-There are roasts on Sundays, a popular weekend brunch menu and a meal deal on Monday evenings.
+A mid-Victorian corner pub with Gothic revival windows and lofty ceilings, the long bar at The Empress serves ale and cider from venerable East End brewer, Truman’s.
+Neighbourhood suppliers are important to The Empress, with fish from Jonathan Norris, bread from E5 Bakehouse and coffee from Climpson & Sons.
+Among the dishes on the modern European menu are burrata, sweet tomato, black sesame and salsa verde; quail with roasted roots, and onglet steak with chips and parsley aïoli.
+The short list of sweet things may include pistachio financier and vanilla ice cream.
+There are roasts on Sundays, a popular weekend brunch menu and a cracking meal deal on Monday evenings.